 Consider Colour Temperature

-We talked a bit about colour temperature in our last blog (which you can read here), focussing on what it is and why it matters in a home and office environment.
-But when it comes to a retail environment, the colour temperature you choose is even more important, because it can change how people view your products.
-For example, warmer temperatures will make your shop feel cosy and inviting, like walking into a living room with a roaring open fire.
-Great for very homey shops.
-Colder tones give off a modern, crisp tone – which makes them great for tech shops like Apple, or brands wanting to create that futuristic feel.
-What we’re trying to get at is that the colour temperature you choose will set the tone and feel for your entire shop, so it’s a pretty important decision.
+The colour temperature you choose is important, it can change how people view your products.
+For example, warmer temperatures will make your shop feel cosy and inviting, great for very homey shops.
+Colder tones give off a modern, crisp tone – which makes them great for tech shops like Apple.
+What we’re trying to say is that the colour temperature you choose will set the tone and feel for your shop, so it’s an important decision.

 Before you run out and start buying fittings and bulbs, you need to know what to buy.
-The easiest way to work this out is to create a retail lighting plan, where you sketch out your lighting ideas onto a floorplan of your shop.
-You can do this just by putting tracing paper over your shop blueprints or floorplan, or using digital lighting software if you want something a bit more fancy.
-Once you have your floorplan, there is a simple 4-step process you can use to work out where everything should go:
+The easiest way is to create a retail lighting plan, simply sketch your lighting ideas onto a floorplan.
+You can do this by putting tracing paper over your shop floorplan, or using digital lighting software.
+Once you that, there is a simple 4-step process you can use to work out where everything should go:

 Do all of that, and you will end up with a perfectly lit retail shop that’s enticing to customers.
 Of course, we know that’s not as easy as it sounds.
-If you’re not sure of where to start, or you want some help getting the planning and installation done, we would love to help.
+If you want help getting started, or getting the planning and installation done, we would love to help.
 At HRHislop we have years of experience planning and installing commercial lighting, from warehouse solutions to high-end shop fronts and everything in between.
-Our experts are always on hand to offer advice and support about lighting types, fixtures and angles, as well as the best ways to wire it all together safely and efficiently.
+Our experts are always on hand to offer advice and support about lighting types, fixtures and angles.
+We can also advise on the best ways to wire it all together safely and efficiently.
 If you’d like to know more about our retail lighting solutions, just get in touch with the team today.